abrotman/BIMI_MUA/bimi_mua.md

 which the display of the BIMI Indicator can be controlled by the MBP.

-What is less simple is the interoperability between an MBP's MTAs and message stores and a third-party MUA.
-In this scenario, there must exist a standard way for an MTA to communicate BIMI and DMARC validation results to the MUA in a way that can be verified by the MTA.
+What is less simple is the interoperability between an MBP's MTAs and message stores and an independent, or third-party, MUA.
+In this scenario, there must exist a standard way for an MTA to communicate BIMI and DMARC validation results to the MUA in a way that can be verified by the MUA.
 In addition, the MBP through its message store must be able to indicate that a BIMI Indicator and/or its Evidence Document has been revoked if circumstances require.

-This document describes a method for achieving interoperability between an MBP's MTAs and message stores and a third-party MUA.
+This document describes a method for achieving interoperability between an MBP's MTAs and message stores, and a third-party MUA.

 # Validation Information